ncatlab/nlab-content/pages/1/7/1/1/1171/content.md

 A __cluster space__ is a [[set]] $S$ together with a [[relation]] $\rightsquigarrow$ from $\mathcal{F}S$ to $S$; if $F \rightsquigarrow x$, we say that $F$ __clusters__ at $x$ or that $x$ is a __cluster point__ of $F$.
 The axioms are as follows:

-1. Centred: The [[principal ultrafilter]] $F_x\rightsquigarrow x$;
+1. Centred: The [[principal ultrafilter]] $F_x \rightsquigarrow x$;
 2. Isotone: If $F \supseteq G$ and $F \rightsquigarrow x$, then $G \rightsquigarrow x$;
-3. Directed: If $F\cap G \rightsquigarrow x$ then $F \rightsquigarrow x$ or $G \rightsquigarrow x$.
+3. Directed: If $F \cap G \rightsquigarrow x$ then $F \rightsquigarrow x$ or $G \rightsquigarrow x$.
 4. Nontrivial: If $F \rightsquigarrow x$, then $F$ is proper.

 Note that the logic of isotony and directedness for clustering is the reverse of that for convergence.
-Nontriviality implies the nullary version of directedness (and, in [[classical logic]], is implied by it).
-Alternatively, we can take $\rightsquigarrow$ as a relation only on the proper filters; then nontriviality may be omitted from the axioms (as was done in the original reference).
+Nontriviality is the nullary version of directedness (equivalent to the statement that the improper filter never clusters at any point), which we explicitly need this time.
+Alternatively, we can take $\rightsquigarrow$ as a relation only on the *proper* filters; then nontriviality may be omitted from the axioms (as was done in the original reference, [Muscat 2015](#Muscat2015)).

-Every convergence space is a cluster space (using the definition of $\rightsquigarrow$ from $\to$ above, although the proof of directedness is not constructive) and many of the notions of convergence generalize to cluster spaces, including continuous functions, open/closed sets, neighborhood filters, pre-closure, compactness, etc.
+Every convergence space is a cluster space (using the usual definition of $\rightsquigarrow$ from $\to$), and many of the notions of convergence generalize to cluster spaces, including continuous functions, open/closed sets, neighborhood filters, pre-closure, compactness, etc.

+This definition of a cluster space does not seem to work in [[constructive mathematics]].
+In particular, Muscat\'s proof that every convergence space satisfies the directedness axiom relies on [[excluded middle]], and the [[lesser limited principle of omniscience]] follows if it holds in the [[real line]], for example.
+It\'s not clear yet what if any alternative will work better.

 ## References